colourmecoded/Showcase/README.md

 # Showcase
-A page dedicated to showing my data analytcis journey.
+A page dedicated to showing my data analytics journey.